codearryaas/swift-rank/.docs/user-guide/getting-started.md

 Now that you have your first schema template working, you can:

 1. **Create More Templates**: Different schema types for different content
-   - Product schema for WooCommerce products (Pro)
+   - Product schema for WooCommerce products
    - FAQ schema for FAQ pages
-   - Video schema for video content (Pro)
+   - VideoObject schema for video content
    - LocalBusiness schema for location pages
+   - Review schema for product/service reviews
+   - Job Posting schema for job listings

 2. **Refine Display Conditions**: Target specific pages or categories
    - Show schema only on specific categories